-With the arrival of WordPress 6.1 and the growing number of "next generation" FSE-compatible themes, some freelancers who use Divi on a daily basis to build their clients' sites have asked themselves this question "should we ditch Divi for a block-based theme?".
-Some even contacted me about it.
-Let's talk about it in this article...
+With the arrival of WordPress 6.1 and the growing number of ESF compatible "new generation" themes, some freelancers using Divi on a daily basis to build their customers' site have asked this question "Do we have to abandon Divi for a theme based on blocks? ».
+Some even contacted about this.
+Let's talk about this in this article...

 1 – What is a "block-based theme"?

-Before we go any further, it would be nice to talk a bit about these "new generation" themes that have been introduced since version 5.9 of WordPress.
+Before going further, it would be nice to talk a little about these new generation themes which have been introduced since version 5.9 of WordPress.

-I won't explain everything in detail, but if you want to go further, I invite you to read the article I published when WordPress 5.9.
+I'm not going to explain everything in detail, but if you want to go further, I invite you to read the article that I had published at the release of WordPress 5.9.

-So, if we schematize, block-based themes allow you to place Gutenberg blocks everywhere on the site: main content, header, footer, etc. But they also allow you to create any template of the site directly from the Site Editor (page template, article template, 404 page template, etc.).
-But they also allow you to create any template of the site directly from the Site Editor (page template, article template, 404 page template, etc.).
-Hence the term FSE, for Full Site Editing.
+So if we figure it out, Block-based themes allow to place Gutenberg blocks from all over the site : main content, header, footer, etc. But they also allow create any model of the site directly from the Site Editor (page template, article templates, page 404 template, etc.).
+Hence the term ESF, for Full Site Editing.

-2 - What is the difference between the ESF and Divi's Theme Builder?
+2 - What is the difference between the ESF and the Divi Builder Theme?

 None.

-Well, none on paper, but a lot in the UX (user experience).
-Because since the release of the Divi Theme Builder In 2019, this tool has grown, users have had time to make it their own.
-And then, let's face it: Divi is very intuitive, and so is its Theme Builder!
+Finally, none on paper, but a lot in the UX (user experience).
+Since the exit of the Divi Theme Builder In 2019, this tool grew, users had time to own it.
+And then you have to admit: Divi is very intuitive, and her Theme Builder too!

-So to summarize: you can finally edit a WordPress site entirely (without having to use a tool like Divi or Elementor) since January 2022, provided you use a block-based theme that supports the ESF functionality.
-To discover the list of compatible themes, go here.
+So to summarize: one can finally edit a WordPress site entirely (without having to use a tool such as Divi or Elementor) since January 2022, provided you use a block-based theme that supports ESF functionality.
+To discover the list of compatible themes, appointment here.

 3 – What happens to Divi?

-The question is: what happens to the 10,000+ themes that were built before the arrival of WordPress 5.9 - such as Divi?
+The question is: then become the +10.000 themes that were built before the arrival of WordPress 5.9 – such as Divi?

 Don't panic!
-They continue to work and as long as they are maintained by their developers, there is no need to worry.
+They continue to work and as long as they are maintained by their developers, there will be no fears to have.

-Since the arrival of Block Themes, we can consider the "old ones" as classic themes.
+Since the arrival of Block Themes, the "old" can be considered to be classical themes.
 Divi is therefore a classic theme.

-And what you have to understand is that a classic theme can't evolve into a block-based theme, because they don't really use the same file architecture, nor the same language within some files (PHP vs HTML)...
+And what you need to understand is that a classic theme cannot evolve into a block-based theme, because they don't really use the same file architecture, nor the same language within some files (PHP vs HTML)...

 So, what will become of Divi?

-To be honest with you, I was hopeful that Divi 5.0 would be released in the summer of 2021.
-I was so sure of it, that I had already prepared a draft article on Divi Tips, ready to complete and draw it when the time came 🤣
+To be honest with you, I was hoping that Divi 5.0 would come out in summer 2021..
+I was so sure, that I had already prepared a draft article on Divi Tips, ready to complete it and draw it when the time came.

-And then I realized that Divi 5.0 was going to be very complicated for the developers of ElegantThemes to understand:
+And then I realized that Divi 5.0 was going to be very complicated to understand for the developers of ElegantThemes:

-1️⃣ Should they develop a brand new "next generation" Divi theme that incorporates a Divi style ESF - and if so, what to do with the old Divi and the millions of sites that rely on that tool?
+1 Should they develop a brand new "new generation" Divi theme that would incorporate a ESF into the Divi sauce – and in this case, what about the old Divi and millions of sites that rely on it?

-2️⃣ Or, continue to develop "tranquillou bilou" the Divi Theme and its builders, which we know and master.
+2 Or, continue to develop "quillou bilou" theme Divi and its builders, which we know and master.

 Big dilemma...

-But what I do understand is that WordPress has been evolving at breakneck speed since 2018 and third-party tool companies have certainly been slaving to reinvent themselves and keep up.
-And some are still struggling...
+But what I understand is that WordPress has evolved at high V speed since 2018 and that third-party tool publishing companies have certainly tuned to reinvent themselves and keep pace.
+And some are still trimenting...

-Did you know?
-You can test Divi for free by visiting on this page and clicking on "TRY IT FOR FREE
+Did you know that?
+You can test Divi for free by visiting on this page and by clicking on "TRY IT FOR FREE"

 5 - A brand new Divi 5.0 for 2023

-This is the choice ElegantThemes made: rebuild the Divi theme from scratch.
-A daring choice, because it's full of pitfalls and very long.
-The main objectives:
+This is the choice that ElegantThemes made: reconstruct the theme Divi from zero.
+A bold choice, because sown and very long.
+The main objectives are:

-A few companies have managed to create add-ons for Divi but the current API is not very permissive.
-As a result, developers of third-party plugins for Divi run into complications, it's quite difficult.
+Some companies have managed to create additional modules for Divi but the current API is not very permissive.
+As a result, developers of third party plugins for Divi encounter complications, it's quite difficult.

-With Divi 5.0, a new API will be released, a real API.
-This will allow developers to easily create whatever they want.
-I'm so excited to see this new wave of dedicated Divi extensions coming 🤩
+With Divi 5.0, a new API will emerge, a real API.
+This will allow developers to easily create what they want.
+I'm so looking forward to seeing this new wave of expansions dedicated to Divi happen

 Divi 5.0: a "hybrid" theme?

-From Nick Roach's explanation, you would think that Divi 5.0 will be halfway between a classic theme and a block-based theme.
+As explained by Nick Roach, it would seem to understand that Divi 5.0 will be halfway between a classic theme and a block-based theme.

-This would then explain the difficulty of this new development so that sites using Divi 4.x.x can move smoothly to Divi 5.0.
+This would explain the difficulty of this new development so that sites using Divi 4.x.x can pass without encumbering to Divi 5.0.
 A smooth and transparent transition.

 No new features

-Divi 5.0 will indeed be a major update, but for once, there will be no new features. " A few surprises here and there" promises Nick Roach.
+Divi 5.0 will be a major update, but for once there will be no new features. « Some surprises here and there » Promise Nick Roach.
 But nothing fundamentally new!

-The real novelty, you will have understood, is a compatibility (or pseudo-compatibility) with the FSE of WordPress while ensuring a retro-compatibility with the old sites.
+The real novelty, you'll understand, is a compatibility (or pseudo-compatibility) with the WordPress ESF while ensuring backward compatibility with old sites.

-Yes, if ElegantThemes had decided to create a brand new Divi that would not be compatible with the old versions, the transition (migration) of the old sites to this new theme would have been at the expense of the users... of us, that is!
-It would have been easier for them, but they would have lost the trust of the users.
+Yes, if ElegantThemes had decided to create a brand new Divi that would not be compatible with the old versions, the transition (migration) of the old sites to this new theme would have been the responsibility of the users... of us, what!
+This would have been easier for them, of course, but they would certainly have lost the confidence of users.

-You may never have noticed, but if you turn off Divi to use another theme or builder, you'll see a bunch of shortcodes left over from the Divi Builder.
+You may never have noticed it, but if you disable Divi to use another theme or constructor, you will see a whole bunch of shortcodes left by the Divi Builder.

-Let's not forget, Divi is 10 years old, and at the time, it was probably a correct way to design this type of tool.
-Since then, Divi has continued to grow with that, which has contributed to this technical debt.
+Let's not forget, Divi is 10 years old, and at the time, it was probably a correct way to design this kind of tool.
+Since then, Divi has continued to grow with this, which has contributed to this technical debt.

-Finish !
-It is assured, the new Divi 5.0 will be built with today's technologies: React and company, those used by Gutenberg...
-It is rather promising and reassuring.
+Finish!
+It is assured, the new Divi 5.0 will be built with today's technos: React and company, those used by Gutenberg...
+It's pretty promising and reassuring.

-Divi 5.0 will come with the same user interface.
-You'll be back to the way you were before!
-That's good news because you won't have to retrain or relearn how to use a new tool.
+Divi 5.0 will be delivered with the same user interface.
+You will find everything as before!
+This is good news because you won't have to reform or learn to use a new tool.

-Obviously, everything has been thought to avoid most of the frictions and frustrations on the user side.
-It's very clever.
+Obviously, everything was thought out to avoid most user-side friction and frustration.
+That's very clever.

 A little more patience

-I was expecting Divi 5 in 2021.
+I was waiting for Divi 5 in 2021.
 And then in 2022 too.
 I contacted ElegantThemes to find out what was going on...
 Here is an excerpt from my email sent on November 1, 2022:

-Basically, I was asking them where it was at and if we could get some info to sink our teeth into 🦷.
+Basically, I was asking them where it was and if we could get some information to get under the tooth.

-On November 11, 2022, I received a reply email informing me of the publication of a full article on the ElegantThemes blogcontaining a video of Nick Roach explaining to the community the backstage of this big project...
+On November 11, 2022, I received a reply email informing of the publication of a full article on the blog of ElegantThemes, containing a video of Nick Roach explaining to the community backwards the decor of this big project...

-For confidentiality reasons, I have hidden some passages and the name of the person with whom I exchanged.
+For reasons of confidentiality, I masked some passages as well as the name of the person I exchanged with.

-To summarize, it was written pretty much the same as in the official article, but more importantly, I noticed two very important sentences:
+To sum up, it was written about the same as in the official article, but above all, I noted two very important sentences:

-1. "Our team is improving some things to ensure better compatibility, but ultimately, Divi and Extra will take over FSE."
+- "Our team improves some things to ensure better compatibility, but ultimately, Divi and Extra will support ESF. »

-2. "As Nick mentioned, it will take a little time, but it will be worth it."
+- "As Nick I has mentioned, it will take a while, But it'll be worth it.. »

-I think this is the good news we've been waiting for...
+I think that's the good news we were waiting for...

 6 - In conclusion: should we wait for Divi 5.0?

-I reassure you, I will not migrate to another theme.
+I assure you, for my part, I'm not going to migrate to another theme.

-Not only am I a Divi fan, as you might expect.
-But also because I'm lazy and I don't want to spend hours migrating Divi sites to new themes - INUTILELY - when the work will be done for us when the new version comes out.
+Not only am I a fan of Divi, as you must know.
+But also because I'm lazy and I don't want to spend hours migrating from Divi sites to new themes – UNITLY – while the work will be done for us when the new version comes out.

 So just wait and be patient.

-However, Nick mentioned "2023"...
-And a year is composed of 12 months!
-So will we wait a few weeks, or several months?
+However, Nick referred to "2023"...
+And a year is 12 months!
+So, are we gonna wait a few weeks, or months?
 The future will tell us.

 Bonjour et merci Lycia,